Simplemux/simplemux/documentation/scenarios.md

 You can now ping from Raspberry 1 to 192.168.33.172, and you will see if the tunnel works.

-# Scenario 2: sending IP packets between VMs
+## Scenario 2: sending IP packets between VMs

-This has been tested between
+This has been tested using three Debian Virtual Machines inside a Windows PC.

 This is the setup:
 FIXME: Add image here

 Machine 6 is the source.
 Machine 5 and Machine 4 are the two optimizers.
 Server x.y.z.t is the destination.

-## Create a tun interface in machine 4
+### Create a tun interface in machine 4
 ```
 $ ip tuntap add dev tun0 mode tun user root5